 Charles Dunst, a contributing editor of American Purpose, is an associate with Eurasia Group’s Global Macro practice, focusing on Chinese foreign policy and the geopolitics of Southeast Asia and the Indo-Pacific.
-He is also a visiting scholar at the East-West Center in Washington.
+He is also an adjunct fellow at the Center for Strategic and International Affairs.
 He has written for the New York Times, The Atlantic, the Washington Post, Foreign Policy, and the Council on Foreign Relations, among other outlets.
+Twitter: @CharlesDunst

 Articles and Events

 Anthony Bourdain wanted a life like the movies.
 Roadrunner reveals why the man who had everything couldn't find happiness.